 More Satsuma recipes:

 Fresh Satsuma Salad recipe is exactly that -- a salad made with sweet, sun-ripened Satsuma oranges, just picked from the tree.
 Of course you can buy Satsumas almost everywhere during citrus season, and they'll be the star of any salad.

 - zest of 1 lime

-- 2 tablespoons fresh mint leaves, roughly chopped
+- 2 tablespoons fresh mint leaves, washed and dried, roughly chopped

-- 2 tablespoons fresh cilantro leaves, roughly chopped
+- 2 tablespoons fresh cilantro leaves, washed and dried, roughly chopped

 - salt and freshly ground black pepper